Cobden, Ontario: 1901-present

 Cobden has been the victim of many fires, which have destroyed almost all of the original buildings.
 Main Street has suffered worst from fire, including one in 1913 that destroyed the Cobden Sun building and many historical records.

 A hydroelectric dam began operating at the falls south of Cobden.
-It supplied the town off and on with power until it was destroyed on April 12, 1934 in a raging flood.
+It supplied the town off and on with power until it was destroyed on April 12, 1934, in a raging flood.
 Large blocks of ice ripped the dam apart, poured over Highway 17, and tore away sections of pavement.
 The plant operator, Mr. Bill Wall, was stranded in the upper section of their house until flooding subsided.
 The town then started receiving power from a station in Calabogie.

 Council elections in 1949 were dominated by the issue of whether or not to hold another plebiscite on establishing a waterworks system.
 A previous plebiscite had come out 82–56 against the idea, but times were changing quickly.
 After the war a new council was elected.
 The next vote was 124–46 in favour, and by the early 1950s, Cobden had water.

 The waterworks system required constant maintenance until a major retooling in the 1980s.
 The visibly-dominating water tower was built in 1988 replacing the original, which had been built in 1951.

 A larger school was needed by 1903.
 The present-day Cobden District Public School was built in 1938 and initially served as a high school until Opeongo High School was built.

 In 2001, the Village of Cobden was amalgamated with the Village of Beachburg, the Township of Ross, and the Township of Westmeath to form the Township of Whitewater Region.

-Today, Cobden's location on the busy Trans-Canada Highway, known as Highway 17, makes it a convenient stopping place for the many who pass through the area.
+Cobden's location on the busy Trans-Canada Highway, known as Highway 17, makes it a convenient stopping place for drivers passing through the area.